-The following ingredient list is for frozen, pre-made pancakes.
-Notice how wheat, milk, and egg are listed.
-Many food manufacturers will include a "Contains" statement to be extra clear about the allergens present in their foods.
+The following ingredient list is for baked snack crackers.
+Notice how wheat and milk are listed.
+Many, but not all, food manufacturers will include a "Contains" statement to be extra clear about the allergens present in their foods.
 However, this is not required if the allergens are listed with their usual, common names.
 Always read the ingredients list!